vinosbrr/my.projek/mail-server /README.md

-This script is created by [Vinosbrr](https://github.com/vinosbrr) using Virtual Machine, Debian 9 iso, and the brain library.
-The script is currently in the development phase (BETA), so there may still be some errors that can be ignored.
-If errors persist even after debugging, please contact the owner for assistance. ~ By Vinosbrr
+This script was developed by [Vinosbrr](https://github.com/vinosbrr) using a Virtual Machine environment with the Debian 9 ISO and the "brain" library.
+It is currently an experimental project and may include unexpected behavior.
+Users are encouraged to test and explore its features, but it is not recommended for use in production environments.

+If you encounter persistent issues, feel free to contact the developer.
+Contributions, suggestions, and improvements are welcome.
+Please make sure to review the license before using or modifying this script. ~ By Vinosbrr

 ## Contributor